seamlessaccess/origin-www/_posts/2019-08-28-attributerelease.md

 [^1]: Technically, an organization can be (one of many) attribute providers for a user, without also being their identity provider.
 Typically, an R&E institution acts as both identity provider as well as the main (or only) attribute provider.
-[^2]: s an example: in SAML the ‘NameID’ attribute can be used to communicate a transient id.
+[^2]: As an example: in SAML the ‘NameID’ attribute can be used to communicate a transient id.
 The Shibboleth wiki has a nice overview of identifiers.
 [^3]: As an example: in SAML the ‘Pairwise Subject Identifier’ is the current state of the art identifier (while in older configurations ‘eduPersonTargetedID’ and SAML 2.0 ‘persistent NameID’ is still being used).
 [^4]: Not all federations release the same set of attributes.
 But there is a core set which most can supply.